raspberrypilearning/fl-programming-robotics/week-1/fl-progrobot-w1-step09.md

 ![Picture of a pencil poking out of the side of the cardboard box where the axel of a motor will protrude](images/1_9-chassis-motor-axel)

 **3.** You will need to secure the motors firmly to the chassis.
-Otherwise the motors will move once the wheels are attached and the motors are powered, and this could disturb other components inside the chassis.
+Otherwise the motors will move inside the chassis once the wheels are attached and the motors are powered, and this could disturb other components.
+Tape or cable ties might be best if this is a prototype as they are easy to attach and remove if necessary.

-Use a permanent or removable fastening to hold the motors in place.
-If this is your prototype, tape or cable ties might be best as these will be easy to remove.

 ![Picture of the motors secured with cable ties to the chassis](images/1_9-motors-secured-to-chassis)